gnufied/community/contributors/design-proposals/storage/csi-migration.md

 ### Volume Resize
 #### Offline Resizing
-In the OperationGenerator, `GenerateExpandVolumeFunc` is used to expand a volume after Pod is deleted.
+In the OperationGenerator, `GenerateExpandVolumeFunc` is used to expand a volume after user updates a PVC requesting more storage.
 At the beginning of the `GenerateExpandVolumeFunc`, we will check whether the volume supports migration and whether migration is enabled.
-If enabled, we will return a noop function to by-pass in-tree resizer (expand controller).
+If enabled, we will set a annotation to the PVC with key `volume.kubernetes.io/storage-resizer` and value being CSI provisioner name that will handle actual external resizing.
+The CSI provisioner name can be derived from translating in-tree provisioner name to CSI provisioner name by translation library.
+We will also add an event to PVC about resizing being handled by external controller.

 In the OperationGenerator, `GenerateMountVolumeFunc` is used to expand file system after volume is expanded and staged/mounted.
 The migration logic is covered by previous migration of volume mount.